 Here's a look at five of those forces and how they could affect the future of ERP.

 1. Cloud continues to drive ERP modernization

 Cloud computing, the amorphous term for software and infrastructure delivered over the internet, has been the biggest technology change to sweep through ERP in the past 20 years.
-Cloud is also what enables most of the other technological advances in ERP, such as B2B invoice processing, HR employee self-service and blockchain, the ledger system for secure data exchange.
+Cloud is also what enables most of the other technological advances in ERP, such as real-time data analytics, B2B invoice processing, HR employee self-service and blockchain, the ledger system for secure data exchange.

 These capabilities are transforming the purpose and reach of ERP far beyond its origins in accounting, HR, manufacturing and the supply chain.

 "It's not enough to only cover my supply chain," said Sudhir Chaturvedi, president and executive board member of Larsen & Toubro Infotech Ltd. (LTI), an IT services firm based in Mumbai, India.
 "If you really look at the changes that have happened, ERP is not limited to just the processes."